Tallyb/reusable-components-styleguide/README.md

 ## APIs

 Component's APIs are the data attributes it receives and the callbacks it exposes.
 The general rule is to try and minimize the APIs surface to the necessary minimum.

-Producer - prepare the APIs so they are logical and consistent for consumers to use Consumer - receive flexible but simple to use APIs that cover most needs
+For component producers, this means to prepare the APIs so they are logical and consistent.
+Component consumers get APIs that are simple to use and reduces the learning curve when using the component.

 ### Use Enums